alekseyfilippov/Web-Server-Diplom-Itmo/README.md

-Simple HTTP server for study Java.
+Simple HTTP server for study Java http://profi.ifmo.ru/java-developer/

-It's able to process GET requests.

-For usage refer example module.
+My part of work was to realize cookies and sessions.
+Were implemented cookiea, sessions and tests for sessions.